baptiste-meunier/Nowcasting_toolbox/README.md

 # Nowcasting_toolbox
 Code and templates for Linzenich, J., and Meunier, B. (2024).
 Nowcasting Made Easier: a Toolbox for Real-Time Predictions.
-Working Paper Series, No XXXX, European Central Bank
+Working Paper Series, No 3004, European Central Bank

 A detailed user guide for building a model using the toolbox is available in **Appendix A** of the working paper [add hyperlink].